What Is an Edge Server and How Does it Work?

 • The CDN uses Anycast DNS to determine the closest CDN edge server and routes the request to that device.

-• An edge server loads the static content and returns it to the user device without any bandwidth consumption by the origin server.
+• An edge server loads the static content and returns it to the user device, thereby eliminating bandwidth consumption by the origin server.

-• Once the page renders, the user types in a username and password.
+• Once the page renders, the user enters their username and password.

 • The origin server verifies the user's identity in the associated database and sends back specific account data.

 Edge servers are not a replacement for origin servers (or vice versa).
-An origin server is vital when using a CDN server as it hosts operations that are unsafe for the edge.
-Good examples are databases of hashed client credentials used for authentication or vulnerable backends.
+An origin server is vital when using a CDN server, as it hosts operations that are unsafe for the edge.
+Good examples include databases of hashed client credentials used for authentication, as well as vulnerable backends.

 CDN edge server example